miguelgrinberg/alchemical/docs/intro.rst

 -------------------

-Alchemical is a wrapper for SQLAlchemy that simplifies some aspects of SQLAlchemy.
-It is based on some of the implementation details of the `Flask-SQLAlchemy <https://flask-sqlalchemy.palletsprojects.com/en/2.x/>`_ extension for Flask.
+Alchemical is a wrapper for SQLAlchemy that simplifies some aspects of its configuration.
+It is inspired by the `Flask-SQLAlchemy <https://flask-sqlalchemy.palletsprojects.com/en/2.x/>`_ extension for Flask.